 “Evvy” Stivers, Director of Development, has worked as a political organizer on environmental, land use and housing issues since 1996 when she graduated from Green Corps, a field school for environmental organizing.
 Prior to joining Urban Habitat, Evvy worked for the Non-Profit Housing Association on regional initiatives including the Housing Element and Inclusionary Housing campaigns and was the organization’s representative to the Great Communities Collaborative.
 Earlier in her carrier she directed the Western States Field Office for the US Public Interest Research Group and served as the Livable Communities Associate Director for Greenbelt Alliance.
 She has served on the boards of TransForm, the League of Conservation Voters for the East Bay, Housing Leadership Council of San Mateo County and East Bay Housing Organizations.

-Bob Allen, Director of Transportation Justice, Bob has lead the TJ Program at UH since 2007.
+Bob Allen, Director of Policy and Advocacy Campaigns, Bob has lead the TJ Program at UH since 2007.
 In 2009 Bob helped lead a successful coalition Civil Rights campaign to stop the use of $70 million in federal stimulus funds for the Oakland Airport Connector project based on civil rights violations.
 More recently Bob led UH's work supporting the successful Free MUNI for Youth campaign and regional equity campaign through the 6 Wins Network.
 His background and experience include community planning and policy work both in the United States and internationally with Non-Governmental Organizations (NGOs), labor organizing with UNITE, as well as organizing and advocacy with refugee and immigrant communities.
 Bob received both his bachelor's degree in Political Science and History and his master's in Public Policy from Rutgers University.

 Boards and Commissions Leadership Institute